How to Create a Moodle Quiz: Step-by-Step Guide

 Now you can add a quiz to Moodle.
 Click Proceed to course content → Add an activity or resource.
 The Moodle toolbar will appear on the screen.
 Choose Quiz in the Activities section → Add.

-By default, learners have unlimited time to pass the quiz; they can get started today and finish in three days with the highest score by copying the answers from the textbook.
+By default, learners have unlimited time to pass the exam; they can get started today and finish in three days with the highest score by copying the answers from the textbook.

 To obtain credible results, we’ll set an assessment period and time limit.